Resource CenterPublic Health Directive

-All persons age 18 and older are eligible to receive the Moderna and Johnson & Johnson/Janssen vaccine.
+All persons age 18 and older are eligible to receive the Moderna or Johnson & Johnson/Janssen vaccine.

 Everyone should get vaccinated as soon as possible and get tested if you have symptoms or are a close contact..

 Everyone who is eligible for a booster shot ("third dose) of vaccine should get one.

 A. Vaccinations and Testing

 Interim Public Health Recommendations for Fully Vaccinated People

 1. Employers who have the authority to do so are strongly encouraged to require a COVID-19 vaccination and/or regular COVID-19 testing for all unvaccinated employees, including those who are asymptomatic.
 Such testing should be compliant with all applicable laws.

 2. Children 5 to 17 years old, if eligible, should receive an age-appropriate dose of Pfizer-BioNTech’s COVID-19 vaccine.

 3. Individuals who are 18 years or older, if eligible, should receive a Pfizer, Moderna, or Johnson & Johnson/Janssen COVID-19 vaccination.